nrw-lab/nrw-lab.github.io/en/team/index.md

 ---
+title: The NRW labs team
 layout: page
 lang: en
 ref: team-page
 hidetitle: True
 section: team
 ---

-# The NRW labs team

 We are a collective of people learning about applying digital in practice and learning how to develop digital skills by making.